ElloRabyndra/Warehouse-Monitoring/README.md

   - Check current temperature and humidity
   - View the status of the warehouse conditions
   - Use commands such as `/cek_ambang` to query thresholds
+- **Web Dashboard API Integration** Functions as a web server exposing API endpoints for a dedicated web dashboard.
+This includes:
+  - **Data Fetching**: Endpoints to get real-time sensor data and actuator status.
+  - **Remote Control**: An endpoint to send commands to the ESP32 from the dashboard.
+  - **CORS Support**: Implemented to allow secure cross-origin communication with the web dashboard.

 ---